alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 In the past, if you want to trigger a request in another component in one component, you need to save the data in the Store and complete it by dispatching Action.
 Now, you can use this middleware to **remove the limitation of component hierarchy**, and quickly trigger any request action function in any component.

-For example, after updating the menu data in a component, you can re-trigger the re-request of the side menu bar to refresh the data.
-When the list data is manipulated, the list update is triggered.
+For example, after updating the menu data in one component, you can re-trigger the request for the side menu bar to refresh its data.
+When list data is changed, the list update is triggered.

 <!-- ## Example